Karol Mets: Club career

-Tulevik
+Early football career in Estonia

 Mets came through the Tulevik youth system, and played for the club's reserve sides Tulevik II and Warrior.

-Flora

 In November 2010, Mets was included in Flora's first team squad for pre-season training.
 He made his debut for the club on 1 March 2011, against Levadia in the Estonian Supercup match.
 Flora won 5–3 on penalties.
-Mets made his debut in the Meistriliiga on 2 April 2011, in a 1–0 away victory over Kuressaare.
+Mets made his debut in the Meistriliiga on 2 April 2011 in a 1–0 away victory over Kuressaare.
 He soon established himself as Flora's first choice centre back alongside Karl Palatu.
 Mets helped Flora win the Meistriliiga title in 2011.

 Viking

 On 5 December 2014, Mets signed a three-year contract with Norwegian club Viking.
-He made his debut in the Tippeligaen on 6 April 2015, in a 1–0 away loss to Mjøndalen.
+He made his debut in the Tippeligaen on 6 April 2015 in a 1–0 away loss to Mjøndalen.

 NAC Breda

 On 31 July 2017, Mets joined Eredivisie club NAC Breda on a three-year deal for an undisclosed fee, rumored to be around €100,000.
 He made his debut in the Eredivisie in a 4–1 away loss to Vitesse on 12 August 2017, when he came on as a half-time substitute for Arno Verschueren.
 Mets scored his first goal for NAC Breda on 20 September 2017, in a 4–3 loss to Achilles '29 in the first round of the KNVB Cup.